Best Honey for Lemon Water

 Clover Honey

-Buy raw clover honey in bulk for the best value on a daily honey lemon water habit.
-It goes fast—a tablespoon a day uses a jar per month.
+Buy raw clover honey in bulk (2–3 lb containers) for the best value on a daily habit.
+A tablespoon a day uses roughly one 16 oz jar per month.
+Clover crystallizes faster than acacia — store at room temperature and warm in water if needed.

 #4